Workplace Pensions for Church Employers

 What about part-time staff?

 Part-time staff are treated the same as full- time staff.
-If some who is part-time has another job their other employer will also consider them for automatic enrolment.
+If someone who is part-time has another job their other employer will also consider them for automatic enrolment.

 What about staff on zero hour contracts?